andrewwhitehouse/andrewwhitehouse.github.io/_posts/2018-06-30-turning-pro.md

 Seth Godin refers to it as your [lizard brain](https://seths.blog/2010/01/quieting-the-lizard-brain/).

 It's the fear that prevents you from doing your work.
-That other project that you've been thinking about for a while but you're not sure if anyone will care, and you're a perfectionist so you don't want to show work to others that you know could be better.
+That other project that you've been thinking about for a while but you're not sure if anyone will care, or perhaps you're a perfectionist and you don't want to show work to others that you know could be better.

 The way to combat Resistance, says Pressfield, is by Turning Pro.

 Turning Pro is a mindset and a set of practices to help you do the work you feel you should be doing.

 I've long thought about my freelance work as my main work, and everything else as side projects.
-Reading Turning Pro, I realised that I need to pick which of those projects I wanted to do first and then approach it as a "pro".
-Austin Kleon says we're all amateurs and quotes Charlie Chaplin:
+Reading Turning Pro, I realised that I need to pick which of those projects I want to do first and then approach it as a "pro".
+Austin Kleon [says](https://austinkleon.com/show-your-work/) we're all amateurs and quotes Charlie Chaplin:
 > That's all any of us are: amateurs.
 We don't live long enough to be anything else.

-I think it's about having the humility of an amateur to recognise how little we know, while adopting the habits of a professional to [Show Your Work](https://austinkleon.com/show-your-work/).
+I think it's about having the humility of an amateur to recognise how little we know, while adopting the habits of a professional.

 ## Here are my notes from Turning Pro